-Offered to a deserving undergraduate student majoring in music and pursuing teacher certification.
-The student must have a GPA of 3.0 or higher, majoring in music, financial need, pursuing teacher certification, and demonstrated record of community service and/or leadership.
+Offered to a deserving undergraduate student majoring in music and pursuing teacher certification, the student must have a GPA of 3.0 or higher, majoring in music, financial need, pursuing teacher certification, and demonstrated record of community service and/or leadership.
+Applications can be picked up in the music office at the beginning of the spring semester.